Key Takeaway

 Subcutaneous vs. Other Injection Methods

 BPC-157 is administered subcutaneously.
 This means the needle goes into the layer of fat between your skin and muscle.
-It is not an intramuscular injection and it is not intravenous.
+It isn't an intramuscular injection and it isn't intravenous.
 Subcutaneous injections are simpler, less painful, and easy to do at home.

 Why subcutaneous?
 The fatty tissue beneath the skin has a good blood supply that absorbs the peptide at a steady rate.
 This creates a sustained release effect.
 The peptide enters your bloodstream gradually rather than all at once.